-This RAID subsystem use drive truncation so that drives from different vendors are more likely to be able to be used as spares for each other.
+This RAID subsystem use drive truncation so that drives from different vendors are more likely to be used as spares for each other.
 Drive truncation slightly decreases the usable capacity of a drive that is used in redundant units.
 Options are: